-You are legally required to have at least the minimum amount of liability (or other coverage) required in your state to drive.
+To drive legally, you are required to have at least the minimum amount of the required coverage types in your state.
 If you get pulled over and are found to be driving uninsured, you could lose your license and be fined.
-If you cause an accident without insurance, you will likely still be financially responsible for the damages and injuries you cause.
+If you cause an accident without insurance, you will likely be financially responsible for the damages and injuries you cause.
 This could lead to high out-of-pocket costs, a lawsuit and financial devastation.
 Although it may be hard to pay a car insurance bill while you are unemployed, insurance is designed to protect your finances and is an important part of your overall financial health.

 Frequently asked questions